Premier League fixtures: All 2019/20 postponed and remaining games

 Clubs remain hopeful they will be able to begin training in the third week in May, ahead of a potential return to match action in the middle of June, but are waiting on the government before formalising any restart plans.

-Here is every top-flight game that has been postponed since football shut down in mid-March - listed by their original date where TV selections had been made - as well as remaining fixtures by club.
+Here is every top-flight game that has been postponed since football shut down in mid-March - listed by their original date where TV selections had been made - as well as remaining fixtures by club, including those that had been moved for the FA Cup.

 - Premier League table - as it stands